thaoltfv/FDMS/DEVELOPMENT.md

 Directory: `mobileview/app/`

-Watched by `ionic serve` to automatically rebuild the application when code changes.
+Watched by `ionic serve` to automatically hot reload the application when code changes.